-A one hand motion or raised eyebrow can convey paragraphs.
-Body language can be an extremely effective tool (hello, Beyonce), but it can also paint you in a very negative light.
+A one-handed motion or raised eyebrow can convey paragraphs.
+Body language can be an extremely effective tool—hello, Beyonce—but it can also paint you in a very negative light.
 There are certain gestures, like a slight head tilt, that you may not even be aware you’re doing that are hurting your career.
-Levo talked with Dr. Carol Kinsey Goman, author of The Silent Language of Leaders: How Body Language Can Help—or Hurt—How You Lead, about these body language traps and how to avoid them.
+Levo talked with Carol Kinsey Goman, author of The Silent Language of Leaders: How Body Language Can Help–or Hurt–How You Lead ($15, amazon.com), about these body language traps and how to avoid them.

 TRAP #1: Using too many head tilts.

 There was a great episode of Friends where Phoebe and Monica tilted their heads as they asked the just-divorced Richard Burke how he was.
 He said, noting their tilted heads, “Well, you clearly heard about my divorce.”
 Watch below:

 The head tilt signifies sympathy and active listening.
 Goman also points out that this is a particularly feminine gesture.
 She says, “As such, head tilts can be very positive cues, but they’re also subconsciously processed as submission signals.
 Dogs tilt their heads to expose their necks as a way to show deference to the dominant animal.”

 TIP: Use a head tilt when you want to demonstrate your concern for and interest in members of your team, or when you want to encourage people to expand on what they’re saying.
 But when you need to project power and authority, keep your head straight up in a more neutral position.

 Goman says women tend to condense their bodies, keeping their elbows to their sides, tightly crossing their legs, stacking their things in small, neat piles, and contracting themselves to take up as little space as possible.
 She points out that high-status males do the opposite.
 We would probably never see Donald Trump trying to make sure his work area was super neat.
 Men tend to expand into available space and take up room.